 A Java Router component consists of a set of classes that are related to each other through a factory pattern.
-The primary entry point to a component is the Component object itself (an instance of org.apache.camel.Component type).
+The primary entry point to a component is the component object itself (an instance of org.apache.camel.Component type).
 You can use the Component object as a factory to create Endpoint objects, which in turn acts as factories for creating Consumer, Producer, and Exchange objects.
-These relationships are summarized in Figure 5 on page 51
+These relationships are summarized in Figure 5.